 The open-heart surgery lasted six hours.
 That’s an hour for every month of her precious life.

-Although poor Bella’s recovery was initially slow, she has since grown into an independent, happy little girl who will be five years old this November.
+Although poor Bella’s recovery was initially slow, she has since grown into an independent, happy little girl who will be six years old this November.

-Lucy said, “When I look back now, I don’t know if Bella would be here, were it not for the Children’s Air Ambulance.”
+“When I look back now, I don’t know if Bella would be here, were it not for the Children’s Air Ambulance.”
+Lucy, Bella’s mum.